r-scheele/nest-project-template/README.md

-# Dashr REST API 🇳🇬
+# NestJS boilerplate for TypeScript and TypeORM

 ## Description

-A Fintech API for Dashr.

 ## Table of Contents